Amneh-momani/UserView/102/201/class-02.md

 ## Paragraphs

 + To create a paragraph, surround the words that make up the paragraph with an opening **<p>** tag and closing **</p>** tag.

 + By enclosing words in the tags **<b>** and **</b>** we can make characters appear bold.

 + By enclosing words in the tags **<i>** and **</i>** we can make characters appear italic.
 + The **<sup>** element is used to contain characters that should be superscript such as the suffixes of dates or mathematical concepts like raising a number to a power such as 22.
 + The **<sub>** element is used to contain characters that should be subscript.
 It is commonly used with foot notes or chemical formulas such as H20.
 + When the browser comes across two or more spaces next to each other, it only displays one space.
 Similarly if it comes across a line break, it treats that as a single space too.
 This is known as **white space collapsing**.
 + As you have already seen, the browser will automatically show each new paragraph or heading on a new line.
 But if you wanted to add a line break inside the middle of a paragraph you can use the line break tag **<br />**.
-+ To create a break between themes — such as a change of topic in a book or a new scene in a play — you can add a horizontal rule between sections using the **<hr />** tag.
++ To create a break between themes — such as a change of topic in a book or a new scene in a play ,you can add a horizontal rule between sections using the  <hr />  tag.

 ## <audio>